 Cons to ‘pods’ desk configuration include:

-- desks move around easily
+- Desks move around easily

-- can be distracting for some
+- Can be distracting for some

-(2) Mix it Up
+Mix it Up

-Another classroom management technique using this desk configuration is to not have ‘set’ desks.
+Another classroom management technique using this desk configuration is not to have ‘set’ desks.

 A bit like flexible seating, students can move around to the desk configuration that is going to work for them for different subject areas.
 This may be more teacher-directed than student-directed.
-If you have a small group of students that need a lot of teacher assistance for one subject area you can get them to sit in a desk arrangement such as the small U shape and position yourself in the middle of the U.
+If you have a small group of students who need a lot of teacher assistance for one subject area, you can get them to sit in a desk arrangement such as the small U shape and position yourself in the middle of the U.